ngarusov/Restaurant-Java-Program/README.md

 -- double distance
 -- String hoursOpen

--We also set it up so that the restaurants that are printed out are chosen at random -- this is done by using the random class, which as you would guess picks out a random number and that random number is the postion of the chosen printed restaurant in the list.
+- We also set it up so that the restaurants that are printed out are chosen at random
+  - this is done by using the random class, which as you would guess picks out a random number and that random number is the postion of the chosen printed restaurant in the list.